 The Specifications when completed shall be bound and edge taped.
 Front Cover of the specification must bear the signatures and seals of all consultants and the Design Professional.
 The arrangement of the Specification book shall be as follows:

-- 1. GSFIC Form of Contract (or actual contract if CM/GC) - 2.
-General Requirements - 3.
-GSFIC Supplementary General Requirements (see below) - 4.
-Design Professional's Trade/Technical Specifications with no duplication of the General Requirements
+- 1. GSFIC Form Contract (or actual contract if CM/GC) - 2.
+GSFIC Supplementary General Requirements (see below) - 3.
+Design Professional's Trade/Technical Specifications